-VW launches consumer site, vows quick fix to diesel emissions
+VW launches consumer site, vows quick fix

 Volkswagen of America on Sunday launched a new consumer information site vowing to fix the 482,000 diesel cars in the United States that are committing excess pollution as "soon as possible."

 The German automaker has admitted to installing "defeat devices" in 11 million vehicles worldwide and has set aside $7.3 billion to address the problem.
 The companies long time CEO Martin Winterkorn resigned last week and the company named the new CEO Friday — one of a series of management changes.

 "Volkswagen is committed to finding a remedy as soon as possible.
 We want to assure customers and owners of these models that their automobiles are safe to drive, and we are working to develop a remedy that will meet the expectations of the government agencies," the company said in a post on vwdieselinfo.com.